Close

 1. Visa Application Fee

-The visa application fee is the primary fee that most visa applicants must pay when applying for a U.S. visa.
-This fee covers the cost of processing your visa application and varies based on the type of visa you're applying for.
+The visa application fee, also known as the Machine Readable Visa (MRV) fee, is the primary fee that most visa applicants must pay when applying for a U.S. visa.
+This fee covers the cost of processing your visa application and is non-refundable, even if your visa is denied.
+The fee varies based on the type of visa you are applying for.

-• Exchange Visitor Visa (J1): The application fee for an exchange visitor visa is also $160.
+• Exchange Visitor Visa (J1): The application fee for an exchange visitor visa is $185.

 Some applicants may be required to pay an additional visa issuance fee based on their nationality.
 This fee is also known as a reciprocity fee, and it applies to citizens of countries where the U.S. charges similar fees for U.S. citizens applying for visas.